Tetsuya3850/CS-Terminology/README.md

 Eventual consistency: after a write, reads will eventually see it (typically within milliseconds) ex DNS and email. <br/>
 Strong consistency: after a write, data is replicated synchronously. ex file systems and RDBMSes.<br/>

+### Availability/Reliability
+Availability is a function of the percentage of time the system is operational.<br/>
+Reliability is a function of the probability that the system is operational for a certain unit of time.<br/>

+### Read-heavy/Write-heavy
+If read-heavy, consider caching.
+If write-heavy, consider queuing up the writes.

 ### Load Balancing
 Load balancing is the process of spreading requests across multiple resources according to some metric (random, round-robin, session/cookies, random with weighting for machine capacity, etc) and their current status (available for requests, not responding, elevated error rate, etc) to achieve scalability and redundancy.
 A moderately large system may balance load at three layers, user to web servers, web servers to an internal platform layer, internal platform layer to database.
 Load balancers can be implmented with hardware or software, but the hardware tends to be costly.
 One software solution is HAProxy.
 Load balancing is implemented by configuring a locally bound port for each service.
 Additional benefits of load balancers include, SSL termination (Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations), session persistence (issue cookies and route a specific client's requests to same instance if the web apps do not keep track of sessions).
 To protect against failures, it's common to set up multiple load balancers.